Why do you save and plant trees instead of doing something else?

 Can you tell me more about your organization?

 When was 8 Billion Trees started?

-8 Billion Trees was founded by Mike and Jon on November 10th, 2018 when they put forth their own money to begin making the dream of 8 billion trees a reality.
-Since then, over 199,267 trees have already been planted.
+8 Billion Trees was founded in 2018 by Michael Powell and Jon Chambers when they put forth their own money to begin making the dream of planting and conserving 8 billion trees a reality.

 Who do you partner with?